Azure/typespec-azure/docs/libraries/azure-core/rules/no-multiple-discriminator.md

 @azure-tools/typespec-azure-core/no-multiple-discriminator
 ```

-Using a nested polymophic relationship is now allowed in Azure services.
-Most JSON serializer and deserializer do not support this feature.
+Using a nested polymophic relationship is not allowed in Azure services.
+Most JSON serializers and deserializers do not support this feature.

 #### ❌ Incorrect